mattermost-community/focalboard/website/README.md

-# Mattergoals website
+# Matternote website

-Website for Mattergoals, built using [Hugo](https://gohugo.io/).
+Website for Matternote, built using [Hugo](https://gohugo.io/).

 ## How to build